MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/overview.md

 - During and after execution, in-place insights provided by the designer so you can see where contacts went and what they did there
 - The ability to create custom channels in customer journeys to extend the marketing capabilities

 When creating or editing a journey, you'll assemble a pipeline by dragging various types of journey tiles from the column on the right side of the canvas area.
-You configure each block in the pipeline by selecting it, and then opening the **Properties** tab.
+You configure each tile in the pipeline by selecting it, and then opening the **Properties** tab.

 Each journey starts with a segment or landing-page tile, which establishes which contacts will be engaged in the journey.
 Then, you'll typically add an email tile, which sends a marketing email message to everyone in the segment.
 The message might include links to an event portal or marketing page.
 Later in the pipeline, you can add a trigger, which branches the path and waits for each contact to open a message, select a link, or submit a related marketing page.
 Depending on what each contact does with the message, the trigger will send them down a different path, where you can add appropriate follow-up actions.
 Triggers can react to a wide variety of contact interactions, including email opens, email clicks, event registrations, survey responses, and more.